ptompalski/MDSAfforestationMonitoring/quickstart_guide.md

 make data_for_RNN_models
 ```

-## Train the Models
+## Train Classical Models

-This section describes how to train the classical machine learning models and RNN models using the processed data.
+This section describes how to create and train the classical machine learning models using the processed data.
 The training process involves using the prepared datasets to fit the models and save them for later use.
-**Note:** If the trained models already exist in the `models/` directory, the training will be skipped.
-You can delete the existing models if you want to retrain them by using make clean command.
+.

-### Classical Machine Learning Models
+### Create classical model instances

-To train the models using the provided pipelines, run the following commands:
+To create an instance of the untrained models using the provided pipelines, run the following commands:

 - **Logistic Regression:**